-- Once the pan is preheated, sear the pork tenderloin on all 4 sides for 3 minutes each.
+- Once the pan is preheated, sear the pork tenderloin on all 4 sides for 3 minutes each or until you see a golden brown sear.
 When you add the pork tenderloin to the pan, it should sizzle, if it doesn’t the pan isn’t hot enough.
 If that happens, remove the pork and let the pan heat up another 3-5 minutes.
 A good sear is important for flavor as well as how long it’ll take to cook in the oven.

 - After the pork tenderloin is seared on 4 sides, put the cast iron skillet with pork tenderloin into the oven and cook for 6-8 minutes or until 145 F internally.